Comparing Bayesian and Frequentist Inference in Biological Models: A Comparative Analysis of Accuracy, Uncertainty, and Identifiability: Results

 \subsubsection{LV-2: Predator-only observations}

-We next fit the Lotka--Volterra model using predator observations only.
-As expected under reduced observability (Section~\ref{sec:SI}), parameter uncertainty increases and multiple parameter combinations can explain the observed predator cycles (Table~\ref{tab:parameter_predator}).
-Despite this, point-fit performance is similar across methods (Table~\ref{tab:performance_prey_predator}): QDF has slightly lower MAE (3.8 vs.\ 3.6 for BFF), while BFF has slightly lower MSE and WIS.
-PI coverage remains high for both (100\% for BFF; 95.24\% for QDF), and the Bayesian chains show $\hat{R}=1$ in this fit (Table~\ref{tab:convergence_prey_predator}).
+We next fit the LV model using predator observations only.
+As expected under reduced observability (Section~\ref{sec:SI}), the parameter uncertainty increases and multiple parameter combinations can explain the observed predator cycles (Table~\ref{tab:parameter_predator}).
+Despite this, point fit performance is similar across methods (Table~\ref{tab:performance_prey_predator}): QDF has a slightly lower MAE (3.8 vs.\ 3.6 for BFF), while BFF has a slightly lower MSE and WIS.
+PI coverage is 100\% for BFF and 95.24\% for QDF; the latter is closer to the nominal 95\% level, while 100\% coverage indicates slightly overconservative intervals, and the Bayesian chains show $\hat{R}=1$ in this fit (Table~\ref{tab:convergence_prey_predator}).